Who: Together at Last 2019 Tour: TWRP, The Protomen

 Just like how the Phantom Racer was “born to race” and would “die to win,” the dozen total performers within The Protomen and TWRP heard fate’s call.
 They, too, were destined to fight together, and in Baltimore, they won.
 The hearts of the 1,000 sweaty, sore-throated fans in attendance were now theirs for the rest of time.

-Post, interview, and photo by Elizabeth Owens
+Post and photos by Elizabeth Owens

 LIKE, FOLLOW, and SUBSCRIBE to Concert Crap on social media:

 Support us on Patreon or Paypal

 AND ‘SUBSCRIBE’ to our email newsletter to know the very moment a new post is published!